zerospiel/docs/docs/admin/kof/kof-using.md

 ## Access to Grafana

-To make Grafana available, follow these steps:
+To make Grafana available, start with these steps:

 1. Get the Grafana username and password:
     ```shell